 (Looking specifically for a resume?
 Scroll to bottom of page.)

-She graduated from Kenyon College with high honors in political theory.
+I graduated from Kenyon College with high honors in political theory.

 When I’m not trying to save the world through theatre, I practice yoga, read non-fiction books, or stream crap television shows about supernatural phenomenon in the Petworth neighborhood of Washington, D.C.
 I share her life with the superlative lighting designer Colin K. Bills.